kboul/wfs-spy-react/README.md

 # WFS Spy

 WFS Spy is a client application which extracts Web Feature Services' (WFS) metadata.
-It was developed in 2015 and was my master thesis project in the department of Geodesy & Geoinformation Science at the Techical University of Berlin (TU Berlin) using an old JS stack (jquery, es5, css, no css framework).
-This is an approach to rewrite the application using a modern JS stack (React, Typescript, Bootstrap, SASS, npm) and make it also mobile friendly.
+It was developed in 2015 and was my master thesis project in the department of Geodesy & Geoinformation Science at the Techical University of Berlin (TU Berlin) using an old JS stack (vanilla javascrit - es5 in combination with jquery, css, no css framework).
+This is an approach to rewrite the application using a modern JS stack (React with hooks, Typescript, Bootstrap, SASS, npm) along with unit testing (jest, react-testing-library) and make it also mobile friendly.

 WFS information extraction is achieved by querying the service itself and those queries follow Open Geospatial Consortium's (OGC) standards.
 It was aimed to provide a generic approach to cover as many WFS as possible and bridge gaps between existing service variations.